-Our 2011 Equity Incentive Plan, which was amended and restated effective May 13, 2021 (as amended, the "Equity Plan"), provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalent rights, and other stock-based awards.
+Our 2024 Equity Incentive Plan, which became effective May 22, 2024, and previously, the 2011 Equity Incentive Plan (collectively, the "Equity Plan"), provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalent rights, and other stock-based awards.
 We account for time-based and performance-based stock awards using the grant date fair value of those equity awards.
 We have elected to account for forfeitures as they occur.
-Restricted stock awards with performance-based vesting conditions are market-based awards tied to total stockholder return and are valued using a Monte Carlo simulation model in accordance with ASC No. 718, Compensation - Stock Compensation.
+Restricted stock awards with performance-based vesting conditions are market-based awards tied to total stockholder return and are valued using a Monte Carlo simulation model in accordance with Accounting Standards Codification ("ASC") No. 718, Compensation - Stock Compensation.
 We expense the fair value of awards under the Equity Plan ratably over the vesting period and market-based awards are not adjusted for performance.
 The amount of stock-based compensation expense may be subject to adjustment in future periods due to forfeitures or modification of previously granted awards.